Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `INTEGER` The target count.
     1. `[Less|Equal|Greater] :Equal` The comparator against the target count.

-- `Cnd_Destroyed` When something gets destroyed/despawned. `Activator` will be either the killer, or nobody if despawned.
+- `Cnd_Destroyed` When something gets destroyed/despawned. `Activator` can be defined via the last argument.
     1. `STRING|Stranger` Object by name or label to await the destruction of.
     1. `[INTEGER] :0` The specific count of objects that must be destroyed to meet this condition.
 Any negative value will make this wait until all occurances of the objects are destroyed.
     1. `[Explode|Vanish|Any] :Any` Expects the destruction to be either by violence (`Explode`), despawn (e.g. by docking or explicit despawn) (`Vanish`) or whatever reason (`Any`).
     1. `[STRING]` Object by name or label that must be the killer.
+    1. `[Killer|Destroyed] :Killer` Sets whether `Activator` will be the killer or the destroyed object.
+If set to `Killer` and the object is being despawned, nobody will be the activator.

 - `Cnd_DistObj` Distance to another object in space. `Activator` will be the object coming into range.
     1. `STRING|Stranger` Must be a ship.
 Object by name or label to expect within the distance.